Nada-Khafagy/optimization_project/README.md

 - check for collision
 - make visualzation start from zero and sraet platooning from decsision point
 - choose what to do if no main line cars in solution (reject?)
-- remove r merged and make it calculated in objective function

-## problems with GA
-- checking feasability in cross over and mutation
-- you shoud swap the binary list and not the letters list

 ## code of conduct
 - please don't use 'i' or 'j' or one letter as names for variables